EPA New Approach Methods: Efforts to Reduce Use of Vertebrate Animals in Chemical Testing

 The definition of NAMs has evolved over time.
 Currently, it is broadly descriptive reference to any non Vertebrate Animals technology, methodology, approach, or combination thereof that can be used to provide information on chemical hazard and risk assessment.
 NAMs are functionally equivalent to “alternatives" to mammal testing.

-- New Approach Methods Work Plan for Reducing the Use of Vertebrate Animals in Chemical Testing
+- NAMs Work Plan for Reducing the Use of Vertebrate Animals in Chemical Testing

-- Conferences on the State of the Science on Development and Use of New Approach Methods (NAMs) for Chemical Safety Testing
+- Conferences on the State of the Science on Development and Use of NAMs for Chemical Safety Testing

 - List of NAMs per Section 4(h)(2)(C) of TSCA